Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: deformation and JT gravity

 \subsection{The $T\bar{T}$ deformed propagator}

-Before proceeding further, in this section, we review the derivation of $T \bar{T}$ deformed propagator in JT gravity.
+Before proceeding further, in this section, we review the derivation of the $T \bar{T}$ deformed propagator in JT gravity, which will be useful for the computation of the Hartle-Hawking wave function.
 The expression for the undeformed propagator is given in \cite{Chakraborty:2020xwo}.
 To calculate the propagator for the deformed theory, we start with deforming the boundary theory using the following kernel \cite{Chakraborty:2020xwo}.

 Here, $\lambda$ is the constant parameter and denotes the coupling of $T\bar{T}$ deformation.
 There are two signs for $\lambda$ \cite{Ebert:2022gyn}\,. $\lambda<0$ is called the \textit{good sign} and for $\lambda>0$ the unitarity is violated when $\lambda>\frac{1}{8E}$.
 It is sometimes called the \textit{bad sign}.
+The expression mentioned in (\ref{deformed1}) is for the good sign.
 One can also proceed to compute the $T\bar{T}$ deformed propagator from bulk calculations by adding a finite cut-off boundary term, as the holographic dual to the $T\bar{T}$ deformation corresponds to adding a finite cut-off surface to the dual geometry \cite{McGough:2016lol}.
 The variational principle can be made well-defined by considering the Dirichlet boundary condition \cite{Iliesiu:2020qvm}.\\

 Now, we proceed to calculate the $T\bar{T}$ deformed propagator.
 Using (\ref{2.4y}), we can find the propagator for the deformed Schwarzian theory.
 This is given by,

 where $\phi$ and $\psi$ are angular and radial coordinate respectively. $\beta$ is the length of the thermal circle.
 The propagator denotes the propagation of the boundary edge mode between the coordinates $(\phi_1,\psi_1)$ to $(\phi_2,\psi_2)$.
 Now for the $T\bar{T}$ deformed theory, the propagator after the kernel integration using (\ref{deformed1}) becomes \cite{Ebert:2022gyn},